-Where applicable, all patients who completed a questionnaire told us that they felt involved as much as they wanted to be in any decisions made about their treatment, and all patients stated that they had received clear information about the available treatment options.
-In addition, all patients told us that the cost of any treatment was always made clear to them before they received any treatment.
+Where applicable, all patients who completed a questionnaire told us that they felt involved as much as they wanted to be in any decisions made about their treatment.
+All patients also stated that they had received clear information about the available treatment options and that the cost of any treatment was always made clear to them before they received any treatment.